EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI location faction} The faction controlling the system in which the commander resides
   * {TXT:EDDI location government} The government of the system in which the commander resides
   * {TXT:EDDI location security} The security of the system in which the commander resides
+  * {TXT:EDDI location station} The name of the station at which the commander is docked
+  * {TXT:EDDI location stationtype} The type of the station at which the commander is docked
   * {TXT:EDDI location system} The name of the system in which the commander resides
   * {DEC:EDDI location x} The X co-ordinate of the system in which the commander resides
   * {DEC:EDDI location y} The Y co-ordinate of the system in which the commander resides
   * {DEC:EDDI location z} The Z co-ordinate of the system in which the commander resides

+### Market information updated
+Triggered when market information for the currently docked station has been updated.
+To run a command when this event occurs you should create the command with the name ((EDDI market information updated))

 ### Material collected
 Triggered when you collect a material.
 To run a command when this event occurs you should create the command with the name ((EDDI material collected))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {INT:EDDI material collected amount} The amount of the collected material
   * {TXT:EDDI material collected name} The name of the collected material